• Skip to primary navigation

 Chocolate covered espresso beans on a white dish with the presence of scattered espresso beans.

 Learn how to make chocolate covered espresso beans with this easy-to-follow step-by-step recipe.
 These homemade treats are perfect for coffee lovers!
-They’re not only delicious to eat as a sweet treat, but they make excellent garnishes on desserts and a great DIY gift idea!
+They’re delicious to eat as a sweet treat, make excellent garnishes on desserts, and are a great DIY gift idea!

 Chocolate covered espresso beans on a white dish with the presence of scattered espresso beans and two espresso cups of coffee.